 The top field is for “Event name.”
 This could be as basic as “one-on-one meeting with [your name]” or something more descriptive, like “Coffee chat,” “Interview,” or “Demo.”

-The next drop-down menu lets you pick a location for your meeting.
+Pick a location for your meeting.
 You can specify a physical address or location (like a favorite coffeehouse) for in-person meetings, provide a phone number, or let the person who’s booking time with you pick a location.
-People often use Calendly for virtual meetings through video conference services like Google Meet, Zoom, or Microsoft Teams.
+People often use Calendly for virtual meetings through video conferencing tools like Google Meet, Zoom, or Microsoft Teams.
 All of these options (and more) are available in the location menu.

 Once you’ve updated the name and location, it’s time to add a meeting description that will appear on your booking page.
 This can be a short summary of what you expect to talk about at the meeting, or what someone will learn by meeting with you.
 The more descriptive you are, the better people will understand the purpose of the meeting — and be more likely to book time with you.